etiennebr/rstdocs/stereo.rst

                     -out thres_hdisparity.tif uint8
                     -exp "if(im1b3>0.9,255,0)"

-Then, we concatenate thresholded disparities using the :
+Then, we concatenate thresholded disparities using the *ConcatenateImages* :

 ::

     otbcli_ConcatenateImages -il thres_hdisparity.tif thres_vdisparity.tif
                              -out thres_hvdisparity.tif

-Now, we can use the application to compute the elevation map from the filtered disparity maps.
+Now, we can use the *DisparityMapToElevationMap* application to compute the elevation map from the filtered disparity maps.

 ::